 are common in any municipality.
-Almost any water holding structure is capable of breeding mosquitoes.
-Preventing mosquitoes from reaching adulthood can be accomplished by Source Reduction, which minimizes disease risk and nuisances created by these insects.
+Almost any water holding structure is capable of breeding mosquitos.
+Preventing mosquitos from reaching adulthood can be accomplished by Source Reduction, which minimizes disease risk and nuisances created by these insects.
 Homeowner associations, public entities and residents can manage their water features and infrastructure through good water management.

 For more information, call the Vector-Borne Diseases Program at 785-4599 for assistance, scheduling an onsite consultation for Source Reduction modifications, and maintenance advice.